microsoft/terminal/README.md

 Every public release of Windows Terminal is avaiable for manual download from [this repo's Releases page](https://github.com/microsoft/terminal/releases)

-> ⚠ Note: If you manually install Terminal from [releases](https://github.com/microsoft/terminal/releases) Terminal will not auto-update when newer builds are published, so be sure to regularly check & install the latest Terminal release to receive all the latest fixes and improvements!
+> ⚠ Note: If you manually install Terminal from [releases](https://github.com/microsoft/terminal/releases), Terminal will not auto-update when newer builds are published.
+Be sure to regularly check & install the latest Terminal release to receive all the latest fixes and improvements!

 ### Via Chocolatey (unofficial)